Chapter 8: Is this a good business?

 This includes money invested by shareholders (equity) and lenders (debt) as well as other long-term liabilities such as pension schemes and provisions for future costs.

-Capital employed is as the value of the company’s assets less cash, credit from suppliers and credit from the taxman (which are all forms of free short-term financing).
+Capital employed can also be calculated from the value of the company’s assets less, credit from suppliers and credit from the taxman (which are all forms of free short-term financing).

 ROCE = EBIT / Capital Employed x 100%